HariAcidReign/JavaScript-A-Z-Notes/Notes/10-Closures.md

 - When y is returned, not only is the fun returned but the entire closure (fun y + its lexical scope) is returned and put inside z.
 So when z is used somewhere else in program, it still remembers var a inside x()

+### Uses of Closure
+Module Design Pattern, Currying, Functions like once(fun that can be run only once), memoize, maintaining state in async world, setTimeout, iterators...